jgreshy/kickstarter/README.md

 - Find the main_categories that had the largest average donations           ##DONE
 - What main_categories had the most money pledged by average of category?   ##DONE
 - What main_categories had the largest overages from their goal?            ##DONE
-- The most popular categories and main categories
+- The most popular categories and main categories                           ##DONE
 - The most successful categories and main categories                        ##DONE
-- Percentage of currency used
+- Percentage of countries, success by country
 - Graph that shows the average timeline of a successful project, compares it to the amount asked for
 - What goal was most successful?
 - Does the goal affect the success of the campaign?